Level 3 Conference Rooms, 18 Wally’s Walk

 We recommend parking in the West3 carpark as it is closest to the venue.

 Macquarie University and Macquarie Park is a major Sydney transport hub.
-Currently, the Epping to Chatswood train line is being updated to the Sydney Metro, which means Macquarie University station will remain closed during the tournament.
-As there are dozens of public transport options to the venue, it is best to use either Trip Planner or Goggle Maps to plan the fastest trip.
+The university has its own on campus station on the north-west Sydney Metro line called Macquarie University, which is less than a ten minute walk from the playing hall.
+However, as there are dozens of public transport options to the venue, it is best to use either Trip Planner or Goggle Maps to plan the fastest trip.
+Also don’t forget you will need an Opal Card to travel on Sydney’s public transport network.

 Trip Planner can be found here: https://transportnsw.info/trip#/.